 - 1. After the otolith is extracted, remove any attached membrane from the otolith by wiping it on the back of your gloved hand or rinsing in a cup of clean water. - 2.
 Place the otolith in the appropriate cell in the box.
 Boxes are filled top to bottom, left to right, starting at the top left (Sunday morning).
-Do not leave empty cells between samples. - When the row of cells is filled, cover the cells with the clear plastic strip.
+Do not leave empty cells between samples. - 3.
+When a row of cells is filled, cover the cells with the clear plastic strip.
 It is important to cover the cells before opening the next row in case the box tips or is knocked and the otoliths are either lost or dislodged. - 4.
 Fill all 28 cells and if you run out of room for the sample, continue the sample in a new otolith box.
 Keep samples in consecutive order.
-Do not jump from box to box and back again. - 5.
-As soon as possible, put a few drops of 50% glycerin-water solution on each otolith, just enough to cover the otolith completely. - 6.
-Clean the outside of the boxes if they have slime on them.
-Slimy boxes can become moldy by the time they reach the IPHC headquarters in Seattle.
-If you wash the outside of the boxes, make sure they dry and are stored somewhere dry prior to shipping.
-Mold can grow on moist boxes that are sealed in bags or stacked in a box for several weeks. - 7.
-Prior to shipping to the IPHC Headquarters office - a.
-Cover the otoliths with just enough cotton to soak up the excess glycerin and keep the otoliths from rattling around in the cells.
-DO NOT over-stuff with cotton.
-This makes it difficult to remove the lid without the otoliths flying out, as the cotton expands.